-Figure 16.2.
+Figure 15.1.
 Customized user client link

 There are other configuration keys that allow an administrator to customize the user client for their organization.
-The table below outlines all of the client customization config keys available.
-The value of these config keys can be updated using the Config Editor.
-Please see Section 12.8, "Using the Config Editor" to find out how to change config keys.
+The table below outlines all of the client customization keys available.
+These values are updated by following a similar process as described above.

-Config name Description client.config.show-link Indicates whether the link at the top of the user client should be displayed.
-To display set the value to ${\tt Y},$ to hide set the value to ${\tt N}.$ client.config.show-details-link Indicates whether the "Details" link that points to the user web interface is displayed.
-To display the link set the value to $\mathtt{Y}$ , to hide set the value to $\mathtt{N}$ . client.config.show-document-cost Determines whether to show the document cost to the user in print popup notifications.
-To show the cost set the value to ${\tt Y},$ to hide set the value to ${\tt N}.$
+Config name Description client.config.link-text The text to appear on the link at the top of the user client. client.config.link-url The destination URL of the link displayed at the top of the user client.
+For example, this can be point to the internal intranet page describing printing policies. client.config.show-link Indicates whether the link at the top of the user client should be displayed.
+To display set the value to \mathtt{Y} , to hide set the value to \mathtt{N} . client.config.show-details-link Indicates whether the "Details" link that points to the user web interface is displayed.
+To display the link set the value to Y , to hide set the value to N . client.config.show-document-cost Determines whether to show the document cost to the user in print popup notifications.
+To show the cost set the value to \mathtt{Y} , to hide set the value to \mathtt{N} .

-Table 16.1, User Client Customization Config Keys
+Table 15.1.
+User Client Customization Config Keys

-The logo used on the User Client balance window and the account selection dialog can also be customized by placing a file called client-logo.png in the directory [app-path]/client/[platform] - the same directory as the executable.
+The logo used on the User Client balance window and the account selection dialog can also be customized by placing a file called client-logo.png in the directory [app-path]/client - the same directory as the executable.
 The image must satisfy the following requirements:

-- · Comply to the PNG (Portable network graphic) format. - A size of 64px by 64px. - Display correctly on different background colors (make use of transparencies or alpha channels).
+- Comply to the PNG (Portable network graphic) format. - A size of 64px by 64px. - Display correctly on different background colors (make use of transparencies or alpha channels).